lambdatoast/lambdatoast.github.com/_posts/2013-11-21-html-generation-correctness.markdown

 an HTML element's contents must meet.

-It'd be really easy (and fast) to write some functions that would allow me to create some HTML structure, and then write some functions that traverse it and separately (and thus optionally) validate it.
+It'd be really easy (and fast) to write some functions that would allow me to create some HTML structure, and then write some other functions to traverse it and separately (and thus optionally) validate it.
 But I'm interested in correctness and using the type system as much as possible, so I'm designing this library's API in a way that simply won't (or shouldn't!) allow me to create incorrect HTML structures or render incorrect markup.